mysticdyingwhale/UniversityVault/University/CS/OS/Virtual Memory.md

 Both virtual and physical pages have numbers, so to be clear use terms like VPN and PPN.

+A dirty page is a page that has been modified and must be rewritten to the disk.
 #### VM math

 A virtual address is 32-bits, which means that the virtual address space is $2^{32}$ bits = 4GB.